Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 4330.
 Relativity.

-This course includes a review of special relativity, an introduction to the mathematics of tensor calculus and differential geometry, and covers such topics from general relativity as the Schwarzschild solution, black holes, tests of general relativity, cosmological models, gravitational waves, and the Einstein equation.
+This course is the study of how the laws of physics appear to observers in different reference frames and the implications for the structure of space-time.
+This course includes a review of special relativity, an introduction to the mathematics of tensor calculus and differential geometry, and an analysis of how gravity emerges from the curvature of space-time.
+Specific topics include Lorentz transforms, mass-energy equivalence, Schwarzschild geometry, black holes, tests of general relativity, cosmological models, gravitational waves, and the Einstein equation.
+We will continue to emphasize the fundamental ideas developed throughout the introductory and intermediate courses, including mass-energy conservation, causality, and orbital dynamics.
+We will also continue to develop scientific modes of thinking, including building models and generating simplifying assumptions, approximations and estimations.
 Prerequisite: PHYS 3312 and PHYS 3320 with a grade of "C" or better.
 Corequisite: PHYS 3311 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.